-This limits the logic to non-inverting structures, and extra buffers are required.
+However, the logic is limited to non-inverting structures, and extra buffers are required.
 There can also be charge-sharing and race problems.
 A solution to this is NORA (no race) logic:

 There are two types of logic block using n-type and p-type evaluation circuits.
 On $\emptyset = 0$, the n-type block pre-charges its output high and the p-type block pre-charges its output low.
 On $\emptyset = 1$, both blocks evaluate.